Flat-head screws provide:

 Hex head screws have a hexagonal head with a built-in washer to help distribute the weight load to a wider area.
 Hex head screws have an integrated washer built into the head to provide superior holding power without the need for separate pieces.
 Generally, hex head screws are used for structural wood to wood applications such as framing, ledgers, and joists.

-Cap, or Undercut, head screws are typically used for installing composite decking material onto your deck framing.
+Cap head or Undercut screws are typically used for installing composite decking material onto your deck framing.
 The screws boast a taller head to help penetrate the hard outer capstock of the deck boards, while also featuring a reverse thread to prevent mushrooming.
 Available in a variety of colors, the heads of these screws can blend into the surface of your decking for a clean look.

 The drive portion of the screw is incredibly important as that refers to the type of tool you'll need to correctly install the screw.
 Ranging from a simple Slotted drive to a more intricate Torx or Spider drive; the drive type you choose often can correlate with the amount of torque you can use when installing the screw, as well as how frequently a screw can be stripped or slipped.